-Do you really want to be lugging heavy ass luggage through the airport, bus station or taxi to your hotel?
-My packing list will have you looking less like a tourist but a well traveled traveler.
+Do you really want to be lugging heavy ass luggage through the airport or bus station?
+My packing list will have you looking less like a tourist but a well-traveled traveler.

 I have created a list of all the things you need to bring on vacation – organized by category so you will not miss a thing.